-ISO 9001:2008 will be obsolete effective September 2018 and replaced by ISO 9001:2015.
+ISO 9001:2008 became obsolete effective September 2018 and is replaced by ISO 9001:2015.
 9001:2008 is the standard that outlines the requirements an organization must maintain in their quality system for ISO 9001:2008 certification.
 There are several different documents in the ISO 9000 family of standards, but ISO 9001 is the only ISO standard that requires certification.

 ISO9001 is an internationally recognized Quality Management System.
 You may want to read:

 Read our example of ISO9001 applied to making cookies.